THE 4 BEHAVIORS

 Stop

 The 8 INSTRUCTIONS arise directly from matter-of-fact expressions of life in the natural world.
-The first step to reclaiming yourself as one of these expressions is – to STOP.
+Full Ecology suggests four orientations or behaviors for reclaiming yourself as one of these expressions.
+Each of these behaviors is fully evident in the natural world – there to show you who and what you, in your truest nature, are.

 Just Stop.